Table of Contents

-So let us share with you four ways that giving back to your community builds your practice in very real, pragmatic, and noticeable ways.
+Let’s discuss 4 ways that giving back to your community builds your practice in very real, profitable ways.

 4 Reasons to Be a Giving Practice

-1. Service is a remarkable way to stand out.
+1. Being giving is an exceptional way to stand out

-Yes, you strive to provide great treatment and customer service, but so does every other dental practice.
-Seeing your team in action doing good for others is something potential patients will remember.
+Of course you aim to give excellent care and customer service, but so do all other dental clinics.
+Seeing your team actively doing good for others will stick with potential patients, and set you apart.

-Nielsen reports that 67 percent of employees strongly prefer to work for a company that is contributing to the greater good.
-And happy team members means a better patient experience.
+CLL reports that 67 percent of employees strongly prefer to work for a business that contributes to their communities.
+Happy team members mean a better patient experience.

-3. You develop relationships with other local businesses and organizations through service.
+3. Develop strong relationships with other local businesses and organizations

-Many of our client practices have reported new patients finding them through other unrelated local businesses they had previously reached out to or collaborated with.
+Many of the dentists we work with have told us that new patients found them through other local businesses they had previously contacted or collaborated with.

-And as always we’d like to thank you, our valued clients and friends, for your attitudes of gratitude, and for working to make dentistry and the social media associated with it forces for good in your communities.
+We’d also like to thank you, our valued clients and friends, for your goodwill, appreciation, and efforts to make dentistry and the social media connected with it a force for good in your communities.

 Find New Patients Now With Help From Dental Marketing Experts!